Alan19/Wikilore/README.md

 RuleBook
 ======
-**Software Name** is a webapp for generating a wiki-like webpage for whatever you like!
+**RuleBook** is a webapp for generating a wiki-like webpage for whatever you like!
 It was originally meant for consolidating information about a tabletop game, but can be used for things like blogs.

 #### Screenshots
 Coming Soon!